DigitalPublishingToolkit/Money-Lab-Reader/md/6_1-Sorensen.md

     communications with the author.

 [^6_1-Sorensen_17]: David Cox, ‘Is This the End of the Line for the Impartial
-    Documentary’*, The Guardian*, 9 November 2009,
+    Documentary’, *The Guardian*, 9 November 2009,
     [http://www.theguardian.com/film/filmblog/2009/nov/09/sheffield-docfest-documentary-films](http://www.theguardian.com/film/filmblog/2009/nov/09/sheffield-docfest-documentary-films).

 [^6_1-Sorensen_18]: As described by Inge Sørensen, ‘Crowdsourcing and Outsourcing’